 GRAVITY on the UTs is used in conjunction with the optical AO system MACAO or the infrared AO system CIAO.
-GRAVITY on the ATs is used with the generic optical wavefront sensor on the
+GRAVITY on the ATs is used with the generic optical wavefront sensor on the ATs, NAOMI.
+For details on the AO systems and - in the case of the UTs - for guidelines on how to choose between MACAO and CIAO, see the VLTI user manual.

-ATs, STRAP.